 2. do you understand the job and requirements?

-Be clear on what’s expected of you, should you accept the role.
-Read the job description prior to the interview so it’s fresh in your mind.
+Be clear on what’s expected of you should you accept the role.
+Read the job description and research the company before the interview so it’s fresh in your mind.
 Do you meet all the job requirements?
 If not, how will you address any of your shortcomings in the interview?

 3. what do you know about the company?